noname1020/ESP32-C6-BLE-Serial-Bridge/README.md

 The following components are required to build this project:

 Component	Description
-Microcontroller:	Seeeduino XIAO ESP32-C6
+Microcontroller:	Seeeduino XIAO ESP32-C6.
-Serial Converter:	RS232 TTL Converter Module (3.3V/5V compatible)
+Serial Converter:	RS232 TTL Converter Module (3.3V/5V compatible).
-Display:	128x32 I2C OLED Display
+Display: 128x32 I2C OLED Display.
-Interface:	Momentary Push Button (for baud rate selection)
+Interface: Momentary Push Button (for baud rate selection).

 🔌 Wiring and Setup
 The code is designed to be self-explanatory for the wiring and pin assignments.
 Please refer to the main.ino